naerbnic/datalit/datalit/docs/datalit.md

 # ;
 ```

-These append the exact bytes provided, as read from left to right.
-These
+These append the exact bytes provided (no runtime parsing).
+Length is unbounded
-have no maximum length even if the data is larger than a
-machine-representable number, but only full bytes can be specified.
-For hex
-literals, there must be an even number of
+but only whole bytes may be formed.
+Hex literals must have an even number of
-digits.
-For binary literals, the number of digits must be divisible by 8.
-Digits may be arbitrarily separated by underscores.
+hex digits; binary literals a multiple of 8 binary digits.
+Underscores are
+ignored and may appear anywhere between digits.

 ### Typed integer literals